 “Pastor Impregnates Girlfriend, Dumps Her”; “Prophet Causes Couple to Divorce”; “Pastor Says He Is Worth Millions”; “Prophet Convinces Congregation to Eat Grass”; “Pastor Supports Homosexuality”; “Prophet Performs Miracle Abortion”; “Pastor Embezzles Church Funds”; “Bishop Marries 9 Wives”;

-These are the sort of headline news and scandals that continue to increase regarding church leaders around the world.
-It is the sort of news that brings shame and disgrace to true Christians and most importantly these kind of stories and scandals about church leaders disgrace the name of the Lord Jesus Christ.
-When church leaders are ruled by sinful and hypocritical nature it in many ways also inhibits unbelievers from coming to a knowledge of the truth regarding the word of God because of the hypocritical behavior that unbelievers may witness from various so-called church leaders.
+These are the sort of news headlines and scandals that continue to increase regarding church leaders around the world.
+It is the sort of news that brings shame and disgrace to true Christians and most importantly, these kind of stories and scandals about church leaders disgrace the name of the Lord Jesus Christ.
+When church leaders are ruled by a sinful and hypocritical nature, it may also prevent unbelievers from receiving true knowledge regarding the word of God because of the hypocritical behavior that unbelievers may witness from various so-called church leaders.

-Whether that leader is a pastor, a prophet, an elder, a deacon, a teacher etc, God desires that leaders be above reproach and that they lead an exemplary life that glorifies God and speaks of the virtues what it means to be part of the kingdom of God.
+Whether that leader is a pastor, an elder, a deacon, a teacher, choir member etc, God desires that leaders be above reproach and that they lead an exemplary life that glorifies God and reflects the virtues of what it really means to be part of the kingdom of God.